SIMCODES-ISU/SIMCODES-ISU.github.io/docs/_posts/2025-05-26-bootcamp_schedule.md

 - Mentor: Davit and Xueyu
 - Issue # 29

+### Hands-On Python Tutorial 10 AM - 12 PM

+- Mentor: Ryan
+- Topics:
+  - Fundamentals of a Python project.
+  - Creating a bare-bones Python project.
+  - Test-driven development of a Python module.
+  - Optimizing a Python module.
+- Technologies we will use:
+  - Terminal
+  - Python
+  - VSCode or other IDEs at your discretion

 ### Lunch 12 PM - 1PM

 On your own.

+### Mentor Meeting 1 PM -

+- Mentors: All
+- Goal:
+ - Mentors meet with mentees.
+ - Introduce mentees to the rest of the mentor's research group.
+ - Introduce mentees to the research space.
+ - Project-specific onboarding.

 ### Boardgame and Pizza Dinner 6 PM